 Included in capital expenditures for the five-year period are: expenditures for the modernization and replacement of existing treatment plants, new water mains and customer service lines, rehabilitation of existing water mains and hydrants, water meters and an office building expansion.
-During this five-year period, we received \$58,814 of customer advances and contributions in aid of construction to finance new water mains and related facilities which are not included in the capital expenditures presented in the above table.
-In addition, during this period, we have made sinking fund contributions and repaid debt in the amount of \$245,796, and have refunded \$24,707 of customer advances for construction.
+During this five-year period, we received \$56,998 of customer advances and contributions in aid of construction to finance new water mains and related facilities which are not included in the capital expenditures presented in the above table.
+In addition, during this period, we have made sinking fund contributions and repaid debt in the amount of \$241,145, and have refunded \$26,378 of customer advances for construction.
 Common dividends increased during the past five years as a result of an annual increase in the common dividends declared and paid and an increase in the number of shares outstanding during the period.

-Our planned 2008 capital program, exclusive of the costs of new mains financed by advances and contributions in aid of construction, is estimated to be \$261,800 of which \$74,168 is for infrastructure rehabilitation surcharge-qualified projects.
-Our planned capital program includes spending for infrastructure rehabilitation in response to the infrastructure rehabilitation surcharge mechanisms, and should these mechanisms be discontinued for any reason, which is not anticipated, we would re-evaluate the magnitude of our capital program.
-Our 2008 capital program, along with \$23,927 of sinking fund obligations and debt maturities, and \$121,213 of other contractual cash obligations, as reported in the section captioned "Contractual Obligations", has been or is expected to be financed through internally-generated funds, our revolving credit facilities, the issuance of equity through public offerings or through settlement in common shares of the forward equity sale agreement, and the issuance of long-term debt.
+Our planned 2009 capital program, exclusive of the costs of new mains financed by advances and contributions in aid of construction, is estimated to be \$283,719 of which \$115,800 is for infrastructure rehabilitation surcharge-qualified projects.
+Our planned capital program includes spending for infrastructure rehabilitation that qualify for infrastructure rehabilitation surcharge mechanisms, and should these mechanisms be discontinued for any reason, which is not anticipated, we would re-evaluate the magnitude of our capital program.
+Our 2009 capital program, along with \$7,297 of sinking fund obligations and debt maturities, and \$109,656 of other contractual cash obligations, as reported in the section captioned "Contractual Obligations", has been or is expected to be financed through internally-generated funds, our revolving credit facilities, the issuance of equity through our dividend reinvestment and stock purchase plan, and the issuance of long-term debt.

-Future utility construction in the period 2009 through 2012, including recurring programs, such as the ongoing replacement of water meters, water treatment plant upgrades, storage facility renovations, the rehabilitation of water mains and additional transmission mains to meet customer demands, exclusive of the costs of new mains financed by advances and contributions in aid of construction, is estimated to require aggregate expenditures of approximately \$1,000,000.
+Future utility construction in the period 2010 through 2013, including recurring programs, such as the ongoing replacement or rehabilitation of water meters, water mains, water treatment plant upgrades, storage facility renovations, and additional transmission mains to meet customer demands, exclusive of the costs of new mains financed by advances and contributions in aid of construction, is estimated to require aggregate expenditures of approximately \$1,100,000.
 We anticipate that approximately one-half of these expenditures will require external financing with debt and the additional issuance of common stock through our dividend reinvestment and stock purchase plans and the issuance of equity through public offerings.
-We expect to refinance \$192,029 of sinking fund obligations and debt maturities during this period as they become due with new issues of long-term debt.
-The estimates discussed above do not include any amounts for possible future acquisitions of water systems or the financing necessary to support them
+We expect to refinance \$218,496 of sinking fund obligations and debt maturities during this period as they become due with new issues of long-term debt.
+The estimates discussed above do not include any amounts for possible future acquisitions of water systems or the financing necessary to support them.